 A case can also be made that the increased attention now paid to corruption reflects the growth of that phenomenon in recent decades, a growth that culminated in a peak in corruption activities in the 1990s.
-Let me briefly consider a few arguments that support this hypothesis.
+Let me briefly consider a few arguments that support this alternative hypothesis.

 However, with the passing of time, and with increasing frequency, some government officials would be approached by bribers and asked to bend rules or even to break laws to obtain a government benefit or to avoid a government-imposed cost.
 Some will respond and will get compensation from the bribers for their actions.
-Others may start emulating them.
-The process is likely to be cumulative in time and resemble the spreading of a contagious disease.
-Acts of corruption that might have appeared shocking earlier will begin to look less shocking, and they may even begin to be tolerated.
-The government may respond to this situation not by punishing the officials who bend or break the rules, but by reducing wages on the assumption that officials are getting extra compensation.7 It is easy to see where this process could lead if not checked.
+Others will start emulating them.
+The process is likely to be cumulative over time and resemble the spreading of a contagious disease.
+Acts of corruption that might have appeared shocking earlier will begin to took less shocking, and may even begin to be tolerated.
+The government may respond to this situation not by punishing the officials who bend or break the rules, but by reducing wages on the assumption that officials are getting extra compensation.7 It is easy to see where this process could lead to if not checked.

 Two other factors may have had an impact on corruption in recent years: the growth of international trade and business and the economic changes that have taken place in many countries and especially in the economies in transition.